Co-op Bank investors hire U.S. law firm to fight losses

-The bank's parent, the Co-operative Group CWSGR.UL, is making bondholders swap their debt at a discount of at least 30 percent for new bonds and equity in the bank, which will be listed on the London Stock Exchange.
+The bank's parent, the Co-operative Group, is making bondholders swap their debt at a discount of at least 30 percent for new bonds and equity in the bank, which will be listed on the London Stock Exchange.

 The so-called "bail in", which has been used in bank rescues in Ireland, Spain and Cyprus, has angered many of Co-operative Bank's 5,000 retail bondholders.